 When there is danger the body turns on the sympathetic nervous system.
 The body only turns on the chemicals.
 The chemicals make the organs behave differently.
 This doesn’t actually assign the response a meaning.
 The mind decides what the sympathetic nervous system response means.
 The mind decides if the response is going to be labeled anger, anxiety, irritability, frustration ect.

-Once the mind decides what the response is, you have four basic options.
+Once the mind decides what the response is, you have five basic options.

 Option 1) Focus really hard on the problem and think about it.
 This prolongs the sympathetic nervous system response.
 It keeps it turned on.
 Eventually this will cause the body serious harm.